vishaluppal/vishaluppal/README.md

 ### Yo ✌🏽

-I'm a design enthusiast from Sydney, Australia.
+I'm a product enthusiast from Sydney, Australia.
 In 2016, I disappointed my parents by dropping out of Sydney Law School to pursue a career designing, making and destroying things with a tool I've always been fond of; my computer.

 [vishaluppal.com](https://vishaluppal.com)\
 [@dearvishaluppal](https://twitter.com/dearvishaluppal)